ror-community/ror-site/content/blog/2021-10-01-hiring-curation-lead.md

 author = "Maria Gould"
 +++

-ROR is hiring!

 ROR is looking for a metadata curation lead to coordinate registry updates and maintenance, work with ROR’s community curation advisors, and develop and implement long-term curation policies and practices.
 This is an exciting time to join the ROR team and support ROR's emerging independent, community-based curation model.

 The job description and application instructions follow below.
 Please consider applying or help spread the word to your networks.

 # ROR Metadata Curation Lead